-The TOEFL is given to students whose native language is not English.
+Upon acceptance, students should submit an official TOEFL score.
+If the TOEFL score is not available, Johnson & Wales University will give students one opportunity to take the Institutional TOEFL.
 Johnson & Wales University requires a minimum score of 550 on the written TOEFL test or a minimum score of 210 on the computerized TOEFL test, in order to exempt students from the ESL program and allow them to enroll directly into a degree program.
-(Johnson & Wales reserves the right to require remedial ESL classes to increase proficiency in a particular area.)
+Johnson & Wales reserves the right to require remedial ESL classes to increase proficiency in a particular area, regardless of the total TOEFL score.

 Students who score below a 550 on the written TOEFL test or below a 210 on the computerized TOEFL test will have their individual TOEFL section scores reviewed in the areas of Listening, Structure/Writing, Reading, and Writing.
 Section scores of a minimum of 55 on the written TOEFL test, 21 on the computerized TOEFL, and a 4.5 on the Test of Written English/Essay Writing, will exempt the student from the corresponding ESL class.
+A higher level class will be substituted for the exempted sections.